 What the head makes cloudy, the heart makes very clear.Don Henley — A New York Minute

 Apart from its profound spiritual meaning, I’m now convinced that marriage is fundamentally an emotional relationship.
 It could be the only human relationship that actually needs to be.
-For many of us — especially husbands, it’s so easy to miss that, and to miss out on the benefits.
+For many of us — especially husbands, it’s so easy to miss that, and to miss out on the benefits of a closer bond.

-Instead, we tend to get ourselves entangled into cognitive right and wrong disagreements.
+Instead, we tend to get ourselves entangled in disagreements on who’s right and who’s wrong.
 Marriage isn’t cognitive or logical.
 It’s affective.
 It’s emotional.

 Part of being created in God’s image is our unique emotional capacity.
 Humans are capable of feeling deeply and feeling broadly.
 Combine that with our need to seek out close relationships.
 I speculate that God meant those capacities and that need to find ultimate fulfillment in marriage for His glory.